-The labour productivity flash estimate uses the latest labour market statistics and the gross value added (GVA) first quarterly estimates to provide the first look at UK productivity for Quarter 3 (July to Sept) 2022.
-We use data from the Labour Force Survey (LFS) in estimating labour productivity.
+The labour productivity flash estimate uses the gross value added (GVA) from the first quarterly GDP estimate to provide the first look at UK productivity for Quarter 3 (July to September) 2023.

-Download this table Table 1: The latest productivity statistics.xls .csv
+Download this table Table 1: The latest labour productivity statistics.xls .csv

 Back to table of contents